Azure/azure-sdk/docs/dotnet/introduction.md

 }
 ```

-{% include note.html content="Unlike client APIs, model type APIs aren't required to be thread-safe, as they're rarely shared between threads." %}
+{% include note.html content="Unlike service clients, model types aren't required to be thread-safe, as they're rarely shared between threads." %}

 {% include requirement/MUST id="dotnet-models-in-mocks" %} ensure all model types can be used in mocks.

 In practice, you need to provide public APIs to construct _model graphs_.
-See [Mocking Support](#dotnet-mocking) for details.

-#### Enumerations

-{% include requirement/MUST id="dotnet-enums" %} use an `enum` for parameters, properties, and return types when values are known.

-{% include requirement/MAY id="dotnet-enums-exception" %} use a `readonly struct` in place of an `enum` that declares well-known fields but can contain unknown values returned from the service, or user-defined values passed to the service.

-See [enumeration-like structure documentation](implementation.md#dotnet-enums) for implementation details.
+See [Support for Mocking](#dotnet-mocking) for details.

 #### Commonly Overlooked .NET Type Design Guidelines